Donations Fund Newspaper Archive Scanning Project

 Speaking of grants, as noted earlier, this $4,000 project could not have been undertaken without the generous contributions of several donors all of whom will be recognized and thanked when we unveil the completed scans.

-While the scanning of the microfilm is relatively easy, Crowley Company spokesperson Meghan Wyatt said that scanning the bound newspapers is delicate work.
+While the scanning of the microfilm is relatively easy, Crowley Company spokesperson Meghan Wyatt said that other archive scanning tasks, like scanning the bound newspapers, can be delicate work.

 “They are much more fragile than we expected; the pages are brittle and flaking in many cases and will basically crumble by the simple act of turning the pages,” she said.